pomodori92/voteBot/README.md

 5. Save it and close the file.

 6. Launch runVoteBot.bat and watch voteBot vote for the desired choice infinite times, however it will stop counting the votes after about 20 votes.
+Refer to instruction #8 to circumvent this.

 7. Alternatively, you can launch voteBot.js to vote one time.

-8. From personal experience, the website will block your ip from voting after a certain amount of votes from the same ip, so the best way to circumvent this from my experience is to set up a macro to reconnect to a VPN server every minute or so.
-This can be done with any simple macro recorder.
+8. From personal experience, the website will block your ip from voting after a certain amount of votes from the same ip, so the best way to circumvent this from my experience is to set up a macro to reconnect to a VPN server every minute or so (it works even if you reconnect to the same server).

+9. Report any bugs to me directly at my discord, Moderatuh#3154